-Collaborate with your team on the requirements, let AI agents prepare and execute the plans.
+Collaborate with your team on the requirements, let background agents prepare and execute the plans.
 Share expertise across your team and delegate execution safely

 Connect your existing CLI agents and build tools in customizable environments.
 Run remotely or on your infrastructure.